-- actions by governmental agencies or government sponsored entities or other circumstances, including pending regulatory matters affecting our lender-placed insurance business, that could result in reductions of the premium rates we charge, increases in the claims we pay, fines or penalties, or other expenses; - the effects of the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010, and the rules and regulations thereunder, on our health and employee benefits businesses; - (iii) loss of significant client relationships, distribution sources and contracts; - (iv) unfavorable outcomes in litigation and/or regulatory investigations that could negatively affect our business and reputation; - (v) current or new laws and regulations that could increase our costs and decrease our revenues; - (vi) a decline in our credit or financial strength ratings (including the risk of ratings downgrades in the insurance industry); - (vii) deterioration in the Company's market capitalization compared to its book value that could result in further impairment of goodwill;
+- i. actions by governmental agencies or government sponsored entities or other circumstances, including pending regulatory matters affecting our lender-placed insurance business, that could result in reductions of the premium rates we charge, increases in the claims we pay, fines or penalties, or other expenses; - ii. loss of significant client relationships, distribution sources and contracts; - iii. unfavorable outcomes in litigation and/or regulatory investigations that could negatively affect our business and reputation; - iv. current or new laws and regulations that could increase our costs and decrease our revenues; - v. the effects of the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010, and the rules and regulations thereunder, on our health and employee benefits businesses; - vi. significant competitive pressures in our businesses; - vii. failure to attract and retain sales representatives or key managers; - viii. losses due to natural or man-made catastrophes;

-- (viii) risks related to outsourcing activities; - (ix) failure to attract and retain sales representatives or key managers; - (x) losses due to natural or man-made catastrophes; - (xi) general global economic, financial market and political conditions (including difficult conditions in financial, capital, credit and currency markets, the global economic slowdown, fluctuations in interest rates or a prolonged period of low interest rates, monetary policies, unemployment and inflationary pressure); - (xii) inadequacy of reserves established for future claims; - (xiii) failure to predict or manage benefits, claims and other costs; - (xiv) uncertain tax positions and unexpected tax liabilities; - (xv) fluctuations in exchange rates and other risks related to our international operations; - (xvi) unavailability, inadequacy and unaffordable pricing of reinsurance coverage; - (xvii) significant competitive pressures in our businesses; - (xviii) diminished value of invested assets in our investment portfolio (due to, among other things, volatility in financial markets; the global economic slowdown; credit, currency and liquidity risk; other than temporary impairments and increases in interest rates); - (xix) insolvency of third parties to whom we have sold or may sell businesses through reinsurance or modified co-insurance; - (xx) inability of reinsurers to meet their obligations; - (xxi) credit risk of some of our agents in Assurant Specialty Property and Assurant Solutions; - (xxii) cyber security threats and cyber attacks; - (xxiii) failure to effectively maintain and modernize our information systems; - (xxiv) data breaches compromising client information and privacy; - (xxv) failure to find and integrate suitable acquisitions and new ventures; - (xxvi) inability of our subsidiaries to pay sufficient dividends; - (xxvii) failure to provide for succession of senior management and key executives; and - (xxviii) cyclicality of the insurance industry.
+- a decline in our credit or financial strength ratings (including the risk of ratings downgrades in the insurance industry); - deterioration in the Company's market capitalization compared to its book value that could result in an impairment of goodwill; - xi. risks related to our international operations, including fluctuations in exchange rates; - general global economic, financial market and political conditions (including difficult conditions in financial, capital, credit and currency markets, the global economic slowdown, fluctuations in interest rates or a prolonged period of low interest rates, monetary policies, unemployment and inflationary pressure); - xiii. failure to find and integrate suitable acquisitions and new ventures; - xiv. cyber security threats and cyber attacks; - xv. failure to effectively maintain and modernize our information systems; - xvi. data breaches compromising client information and privacy; - xvii. failure to predict or manage benefits, claims and other costs; - xviii. uncertain tax positions and unexpected tax liabilities; - xix. inadequacy of reserves established for future claims; - xx. risks related to outsourcing activities; - unavailability, inadequacy and unaffordable pricing of reinsurance coverage; - xxii. diminished value of invested assets in our investment portfolio (due to, among other things, volatility in financial markets; the global economic slowdown; credit, currency and liquidity risk; other than temporary impairments and increases in interest rates); - xxiii. insolvency of third parties to whom we have sold or may sell businesses through reinsurance or modified co-insurance; - xxiv. inability of reinsurers to meet their obligations; - xxv. credit risk of some of our agents in Assurant Specialty Property and Assurant Solutions; - xxvi. inability of our subsidiaries to pay sufficient dividends; - xxvii. failure to provide for succession of senior management and key executives; and - xxviii. cyclicality of the insurance industry.